nikhil2197/Classroom-Video-Chunk-And-Analyze/README.md

 # 🎥 Chunk, Transcribe, and Analyze Classroom Video

-This Python tool automates the process of evaluating classroom teaching sessions.
-It:
-1. Splits a video into 1-minute chunks
-2. Transcribes each chunk using OpenAI's Whisper
-3. Evaluates the teacher's performance using GPT-4o
+This repository contains a collection of basic scripts I've written to experiment with different approaches to analyzing classroom video.
+The goal is to automate the process of evaluating teaching sessions through a combination of video chunking, transcription, and performance analysis.

+The scripts in this repo include attempts using:
+- **OpenAI Whisper** for transcription and evaluation
+- **Google Cloud Video Intelligence API** for activity recognition and segmentation (coming soon)
+- Other approaches I’m testing for better accuracy, speed, and cost-effectiveness

+Each script reflects a different approach.
+Below are descriptions of individual attempts, observations, and how to run them.

 ---

-## 🚀 Features
+## `whisperaudio_chunk_transcribe_analyze.py`

-- Automatically chunks long classroom videos
+### 🚀 What It Does

-- Uses Whisper for accurate audio transcription
+- Uses Whisper's `base` model to transcribe audio from 1-minute video chunks
-- Evaluates teaching performance based on 5 key metrics:
+- Sends the combined transcript to GPT-4o for evaluation on:
   - Clarity and articulation
   - Engagement and questioning style
   - Classroom management
   - Use of feedback and encouragement
   - Instructional structure

----
+### 📈 Early Observations

+- **Pros:**
+  - Whisper is relatively fast and accurate for clean audio
+  - GPT-4o generates thoughtful evaluations when given full transcripts

+- **Cons:**
+  - Whisper struggles with noisy environments or crosstalk
+  - GPT evaluation depends heavily on transcription quality
+  - Lacks speaker separation and timestamped analysis (next goal)

-## 📦 Requirements
+### 📦 Requirements

 - Python 3.9+
 - [ffmpeg](https://ffmpeg.org/download.html)